-Fig. 8.- Redshift distributions for the galaxies in the validation set for different r magnitude bins.
-Left panels: ANN D1; right panels: ANN CC2.
-The colored regions indicate the ANN photo-z distributions, while the lines are the spectroscopic redshift distributions.
-By eye, both ANN cases recover the true redshift distributions of the validation set well, except in the faintest magnitude bin, where the photometric errors become large.
+FIG. 8.-Redshift distributions for the galaxies in the validation set for different r-magnitude bins.
+Left: NN D1.
+Right: NN CC2.
+The gray regions indicate the NN photo-z distributions, while the black lines are the spectroscopic redshift distributions.
+By eye, both NN cases recover the true redshift distributions of the validation set well, except in the faintest magnitude bin, where the photometric errors become large.
+[See the electronic edition of the Journal for a color version of this figure.]